flapjack/flapjack.io/API.md

 <a id="post_contacts">&nbsp;</a>
 ### POST /contacts
-Deletes all contacts before importing the supplied contacts.
+Overwrite all contacts in flapjack.
+Any existing contacts not found in the supplied JSON payload will be deleted, then newly supplied contacts created, and existing contacts updated.

 **Input JSON Format**
 ```text